Home » Eyewear Gallery » Eyeglass Lenses

 Office Lenses

-Office lenses are the ideal solution for computer users.
-They are designed to allow clear computer viewing without tilting your head.
-This is because the focal point in the centre of the lens is at your computer distance.
-Above this point there is slightly less power to allow you to see a few metres across a room, and below this point is added reading power to allow you to read items up close and see your keyboard clearly.
+They are designed to allow clear computer viewing without tilting the head upwards.
+Unlike progressives where the computer focal point is below centre, the focal point for computer in an office lens is directly ahead.
+Above this point there is slightly less power to allow you to see a few metres across a room, and below this point is added reading power to allow you to read items up close and see your keyboard.

 These variable near focus lenses have minimal side blur and allow wider fields of view than progressives.
 They can be customized for a slightly farther distance for those that need to see clients or get up from their desks more often, but are not suitable for driving or far distance viewing.